mozilla/pkipolicy/rootstore/policy.md

 following (and the CA operators that control or issue them):

-1. CA certificates included in, or under consideration for inclusion in, the Mozilla root program;
+1. CA certificates included in, or under consideration for inclusion in, the Mozilla root program.

 2. Intermediate certificates that have at least one valid, unrevoked chain up to such a CA certificate and that are technically capable of issuing working server or email certificates.
-For an intermediate certificate to be
+Intermediate certificates that are not
-    considered technically constrained, it MUST contain either:
+    considered to be technically constrained will contain either:

     * an Extended Key Usage (EKU) extension that does not contain any of these KeyPurposeIds: anyExtendedKeyUsage, id-kp-serverAuth, id-kp-emailProtection; or
-    * name constraints that do not allow Subject Alternative Names (SANs) of any of the following types: dNSName, iPAddress, SRVName, or rfc822Name; *and*
+    * name constraints that do not allow Subject Alternative Names (SANs) of any of the following types: dNSName, iPAddress, SRVName, or rfc822Name.

 3. End-entity certificates that have at least one valid, unrevoked chain up to such a CA certificate through intermediate certificates that are all in